Placing your cursor over the image pauses the show and reveals text.

 The Parade will feature military units and military marching bands from throughout the nation — and will include about 100 total units displaying patriotic themes.
 Units will consist of veterans' organizations, scout troops, patriotic floats,

 decorated vehicles, walking units, along with marching bands.

-This year's parade will highlight the United States Marine Corps, and honor the many faces of freedom
+This year's Parade will highlight the U. S. Navy, and honor the many faces of freedom

 This year's Flag Day Parade will use the traditional staging area and route.